Lens Aberrations and Distortion

 Example of spherical aberrations in photography.

-Curvature of field occurs when a lens cannot focus a flat subject normal to its optical axis onto a flat image plane.
-To a certain degree, this aberration isn’t problematic for portrait, landscape, and street photography; however, it’s highly undesirable in fields apt to feature prominent flat planes, such as architectural, technical, and macro photography.
-The effects of curvature of field can be reduced by stopping down the aperture.
+Field Curvature occurs when a lens cannot focus a flat subject perpendicular to its optical axis onto a flat image plane.
+To some extent, this aberration is not problematic for portrait, landscape, or street photography; however, it is highly undesirable in fields that feature prominent flat planes, such as architectural, technical, and macro photography.
+The effects of field curvature can be reduced by stopping down the aperture.

-Coma describes the reduced ability of a lens to render a sharp point image that originates away from the lens axis.
-As the name implies, the rendition of such a point source is characterized by a shape similar to a comet’s tail.
-Coma may be minimized by stopping down the aperture.
+Coma refers to a lens’s reduced ability to render a sharp point image that originates away from the lens axis.
+As the name suggests, the resulting image of such a point source has a shape resembling a comet’s tail.
+Coma can be minimized by stopping down the aperture.

-In photography, astigmatism causes a subject point originating away from the lens axis to render as a highly stretched oval at one focus distance, as a highly stretched oval perpendicular to the first at another focus distance, and as a blurry disc in between.
-There are two types, tangential and sagittal astigmatism.
-In tangential astigmatism, the elongation of the subject points occurs along an imaginary line radiating from the optical axis, whereas in sagittal astigmatism, the elongation is normal to this, appearing to follow imaginary rings circling the optical axis.
-Much like most of the other types of aberration, astigmatism may be reduced by stopping down the aperture.
+Astigmatism causes a subject point located away from the lens axis to appear as a highly stretched oval at one focus distance, as a highly stretched oval perpendicular to the first at another focus distance, and as a blurry disc in between.
+There are two types: tangential and sagittal astigmatism.
+In tangential astigmatism, the elongation of subject points occurs along an imaginary line radiating from the optical axis.
+In sagittal astigmatism, the elongation is perpendicular to this line, appearing as if it follows imaginary rings circling the optical axis.
+Like most other types of aberration, astigmatism can be reduced by stopping down the aperture.

 Example of optical astigmatism in photography.

-A real-life example of sagittal astigmatism: notice the slight diagonal halation/smearing around the highlights.
+A real-life example of sagittal astigmatism: notice the slight diagonal halation or smearing around the highlights.
 The red line indicates the path from the optical centre of the lens to the upper right corner.
-Sagittal astigmatism results in halation perpendicular to such imaginary lines about the optical axis.
+Sagittal astigmatism causes halation that occurs perpendicular to such imaginary lines radiating from the optical axis.

 Linear distortion

-Linear distortions are deviations from an ideal rectilinear projection.
-Recall that rectilinear lenses are designed to render the straight elements found in a scene as straight lines in the image.
-There are three types of distortions: barrel (convex), pincushion (concave), and complex (sometimes called “moustache”).
+Linear distortions refer to deviations from an ideal rectilinear projection.
+Rectilinear lenses are designed to render straight elements in a scene as straight lines in the image.
+There are three main types of distortion: barrel (convex), pincushion (concave), and complex (sometimes called ‘moustache’ distortion).

 Barrel distortion correction on super wide-angle lens in Prague intersection